cloudboss/bossimage/README.md

 `bossimage` is inspired by both [Packer](https://www.packer.io/) and [Test Kitchen](http://kitchen.ci/), but much simpler than either.
 If you use both Ansible and AWS, you may find it useful.

+`bossimage` has been tested on both Linux and Windows targets in EC2.

 # Installation

 ```